 Camp placements usually last between 8 and 10 weeks but may last up to 15 weeks.
 All participants receive a small stipend plus room and board for the duration of the camp season.
 Stipends are based on 63 days of work.
 You will receive additional compensation per day worked if you work more than 63 days.

 J-1 Visa Documentation and Sponsorship

-Once you have accepted a camp placement offer, InterExchange will provide you with sponsorship and a DS-2019 Form, which allows you to apply for a J-1 Exchange Visitor Visa at a U.S. Embassy or Consulate.
+Once you have accepted a camp placement offer, InterExchange will provide you with sponsorship, a DS-2019 Form and your SEVIS receipt, which allows you to apply for a J-1 Exchange Visitor Visa at a U.S. Embassy or Consulate.
 The J-1 Visa allows you to enter the United States to work during the dates listed on your DS-2019 Form and to travel within the United States for 30 days after the end date on your DS-2019 Form.
 You are responsible for all visa-related expenses.

 All Camp Placement participants will get three and a half months of accident and sickness insurance coverage.
 The coverage will start the day before your camp contract begins.
 To learn more about your insurance coverage, refer to the Insurance Information section of this handbook.

 Self-Travel Versus Co-op Travel

 Self-Travel.
 If you are a Self-Travel participant, you will be required to book and pay for your own flights to and from camp.
 You will be provided travel instructions from your camp and will be expected to book a flight into the airport your camp designates.
 If you choose the Self Travel option and purchase your own airfare, you will receive a stipend that is $700 higher than if you choose to have your Cooperator book/purchase your flights.
 The $700 is intended to offset the cost of Airfare.
 Please contact your Cooperator for more information on Co-op Travel vs. Self Travel.
 This option is not available in every country and is subject to eligibility.